SubhasreeCodes/flutter_supabase/README.md

 2. You should be able to:
     - Register a new user by entering an email and password.
     - Log in using the credentials you registered with.
-    - Log out and be redirected to the login screen.
+    - Log out and be redirected to the home screen.

 ## Troubleshooting